-If we believe that concerns regarding a child are not being addressed and outcomes are not improving, we understand the expectations that we will escalate our concerns in line with the SSCB Escalation policy 2022, until a satisfactory conclusion is reached.
-When we use professional challenge and/or the escalation process we will set out clearly what we want to achieve as a result of the challenge/escalation, what we expect to happen and the desired outcome.
+If we believe that concerns regarding a child are not being addressed and their outcomes are not improving, we understand will escalate our concerns in line with the SSCB Escalation policy 2022.

 11. A safer school culture

 Safer Recruitment and Selection